 Annoyed and watching the clock… Not so much.

 What we do

 First, we make sure that one of our most happy, upbeat, and welcoming employees is planted in the role that will interact with our customer first.
-We want to set the mood in such a positive direction that the customer will end up loving anything we do from there on out.
+We want to set the mood in such a positive direction that the customer will end up loving anything we do from here on out.

 We also train that first interaction.
-We’ll actually practice the greeting, as well as discuss the customers we have coming in for a day during our team’s morning huddle.
-That way, our all-star up front is prepared for who’s walking through the door (i.e. what’s the wife’s name?
+We’ll practice the greeting, as well as discuss the customers we have coming in for a day during our team’s morning huddle.
+That way, our all-star up front is prepared for who’s walking through the door (i.e., what’s the wife’s name?
 How many kids?
 New job? – How’s it going?…).

 And if that’s done well, you’ve earned the opportunity to send a walking advertisement out of your office in the form of a happy customer.

 2- Your customers will see how much or little your Team respects you

 If there’s one thing that a customer can see plain as day – it’s whether or not your people recognize you as a person.

 When the relationships are toxic, and no respect is shared, your customers subconsciously lose respect for you and your business.
 However, if you outwardly treat your team with respect, and you work together as a unit to solve problems, the customer will take notice.